Director's Notes: James Robinson on ElektraBy James RobinsonPosted in 18/19

 That which was the driving force many years ago has, however, somewhat changed.
 Instead of exaggerated and abstract shapes and gestures (the late-1990s was a time when many of us theatre artists all seemed to be dipping into the same Expressionist well of Edvard Munch-inspired colour and Francis Bacon-esque physical writhing), I have concentrated further on the domestic situation of Elektra with a more restrained palette but, hopefully, with deeper psychological focus.

-Richard Strauss' Elektra is on stage from January 26 to February 22, 2019 at the Four Seasons Centre for the Performing Arts.
+Thank you for joining us for R. Strauss' Elektra.
+January 26 to February 22, 2019 at the Four Seasons Centre for the Performing Arts.

 Take your culture game to the next level with our monthly eOpera.